chromium/chromium/testing/buildbot/README.md

   This flag should be set rarely, usually only temporarily to manage capacity concerns during an outage.

+* `description`: a string to describe the test suite.
+The text will be shown on Milo.

 * `swarming`: a dictionary of Swarming parameters.
 Note that these will be applied to *every* bot that refers to this test suite.
 It is often more useful to specify the Swarming dimensions at the bot level, in waterfalls.pyl.
 More